History of Society Hill

 Guide to Historic Society Hill

-In 2014, the SHCA published the 20th anniversary edition of the Guide to Historic Society Hill.
 This beautifully produced, 68-page spiral-bound booklet, with fold-out map and color photos, takes residents and visitors on a walking tour of Society Hill, highlighting many historic properties that often are overlooked in the typical visitors’ guides to the city.
+Published in 2014 by the Society Hill Civic Association.

 ORDER NOW